bmalakhov/mbtiles2gmt/README.md

 1. Mbtiles2gmt is intend to convert raster maps from *.mbtiles file (based on sqllite) to SASPlanet file cache structure "cache_gmt" also known as «Global mapper» cache.
 2. Copy all files to one dir fro ex. ”convert_dir”
 3. Copy source map file *.mbtiles to convert_dir
-4. Specify the name of *.mbtiles file (source) "mbtiles" variable (hr.mbtiles is a test example) set mbtiles=hr.mbtiles
+4. Open convert.cmd in Notepad editor and specify the name of *.mbtiles file (source) "mbtiles" variable (hr.mbtiles is a test example) set mbtiles=hr.mbtiles
 5. Specify the destination folder with tiles to "dirtiles" variable
 set dirtiles=c:\sasplanet\cache_gmt\hr